Agents

 MC-AIXI and AIQI in the current codebase.

-Two planner paths, one environment layer, one repo.
+Two planners, one environment layer, one repo.

 MC-AIXI